marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 <!--
 #### Teaching plan:
+## Asynchronous
 - Lecture on reading material
+## Synchronous
+- Discussion questions raised in lecture
-- Work with partner on understanding a responder's POV -->
+- Work with a partner on understanding a responder's POV -->

 #### Assignments due
 1. Reading notes
+2. Annotations: First-pass transcription
+3. Reflection paragraph: What does transcription miss about interaction?
+How would you propose to maximize the benefits of transcription while minimizing missed information?
+(Be practical.)

 ### Week 05: Tuesday, 28 April 2020